ElsevierSoftwareX/SOFTX-D-21-00134/docs/source/tut5.rst

 	db = ep.perform_NACETransition(db)

 | The transition does not allow an unique assignment of new codes, which is why the new codes may be stored as list of multiple codes.
 In a consequence, entries might pass your filter, but are not truly part of your requested data.
 You might want to check for these entries, if they really are part of your economic field.
+| There exist entries in the old data, that have 2 different NACE 1.1 Code, which have no assignment in the `transition tables <https://ec.europa.eu/eurostat/de/web/nace-rev2/correspondence_tables>`_.
+For these cases we decided for a assignment.
+| The NACECode 27.35 is translated to 24.10 since the NACEMainEconomicActivityName of both sounds very similar.
+74.84 is translated to 59.20, 63.99, 74.10, 74.90, 77.40, 82.30, 82.91, 82.99.
+Here the NACEMainEconomicActivityName is the same as for 74.87 and we copied the transition from this NACECode.
 | You can finde the NACE-Codes in the `NACE Rev.2 <https://ec.europa.eu/eurostat/documents/portlet_file_entry/3859598/KS-RA-07-015-EN.PDF.pdf/dd5443f5-b886-40e4-920d-9df03590ff91>`_ starting at page 63.
 Choosing the right code enables you to filter for your request. *NACEMainEconomicActivityCode* needs a string with the complete NACE Code like '01.46' or a list of these Codes.

 .. code-block :: python